 Beach Cities Health District (BCHD) has finalized a three-year partnership with award-winning neurologists Drs.
-Dean and Ayesha Sherzai for the “Healthy Minds Initiative,” a study that will look at 1,700 Beach Cities older adults and the effects active and passive lifestyle changes have on cognitive and psychological health.
+Dean and Ayesha Sherzai for the “Healthy Minds Initiative,” a study that will look at 500 Beach Cities older adults and the effects active and passive lifestyle changes have on cognitive and psychological health.
 In other words, how factors such as a proper diet and lifestyle can prevent brain disease and promote long-term brain health.
+The Healthy Minds Initiative is funded annually by the Beach Cities Health District.

 How older adults can get involved

 Interested in contributing to emergent and innovative research related to dementia and brain health?
 One of the greatest ways to help move this critical research forward is by participating in the Healthy Minds Initiative.
 Adults (55+) who currently live in Hermosa Beach, Manhattan Beach or Redondo Beach are encouraged to sign-up in the link below or by calling BCHD at (310) 374-3426, ext.
-256. All participants will be screened by BCHD staff to ensure they meet environmental and health-related requirements for the three-year research study, which is urgently seeking 1,700 participants in the Beach Cities.
-If you have already signed-up, we have your contact info and will be reaching out soon with more details.
+256. All participants will be screened virtually by BCHD staff to ensure they meet environmental and health-related requirements for the three-year research study, which is seeking 500 participants in the Beach Cities.
+If you are interested, please complete the form in the link below to be placed on the wait list.
+The research team appreciates your patience as the study transitions to a virtual environment.
+A team member will contact you in no more than 2-4 weeks to begin the screening process.